rocky-linux/documentation/docs/guides/contribute/createnew.md

 5. In the middle of the page on the forked copy, just to the left of the Green "Code" drop-down, is an "Add file" button.
 Click this and choose the "Upload files" option.
 6. This will give you a way to either drag and drop files here or browse to them on your computer.
 Go ahead and use the method which you prefer.
 7. Once the file is uploaded, the next thing you need to do is create a Pull Request.
 This request lets the upstream administrators know that you have a new file (or files) that you would like them to merge with the master.
-8. Click on "Pull Request" in the upper-left of the screen.
+8. Click on "Pull Request" in the upper-left corner of the screen.
 9. Write a brief message in the "Write" section letting the administrators know what you've done.
-(New document, revision, suggested change, etc.,) then submit your change.
+(New document, revision, suggested change, etc.) then submit your change.

 ## From the Git Command-Line